 We based ourselves in Siem Riep for about a week and spent the time mooching round the town which has some lovely bars and restaurants, and visiting local temples and tourist attractions.

 When I go back in a couple of weeks, I am off to Phnom Penh to help out in an orphanage before heading to the beach.

-www.asialifeguide.com is a great source of information. about 9 years ago
+www.asialifeguide.com is a great source of information. almost 10 years ago

 Siem Reap is *the* place to go, to visit Angkor Wat.
 Top tip: If you do go for sunrise, check out a temple or two immediately afterwards, as most people piss off back to Siem Reap for brekky, so you'll have the place pretty much to yourself, which the best way to see it.

 I did the 'amazing' boat ride from Siem Reap to Battambang, and I wouldn't do it again.
 Nine hours on a hard seat on a noisy boat.
-It's kind of interesting, but nowhere near as great as it was cracked up to be, imho. about 9 years agoAnswered by richard maddock via Travellr.com
+It's kind of interesting, but nowhere near as great as it was cracked up to be, imho. almost 10 years agoAnswered by richard maddock via Travellr.com

 Definitely visit angkor wat as has already been mentioned (there are several temples in the area).
 I wish I had a chance to spend more time in Phnom Penh.
 As has already been mentioned Tuol Sleng is definitely a requirement, and will provide a good background on the genocide under Pol Pot (http://en.wikipedia.org/wiki/Tuol_Sleng_Genocide_Museum).
 Choeung Ek is a memorial on the outskirts of Phnom Penh.
 Very sobering, but still an important place to visit (http://en.wikipedia.org/wiki/Choeung_Ek).

 I also visited sihanoukville which i didn't enjoy.
 It is a resort town, but a big tourist trap.
-I would have preferred an extra day in Phnom Penh. about 9 years ago
+I would have preferred an extra day in Phnom Penh. almost 10 years ago